Saturday, November 13, 2010

 Let's first go back in time to 1997, when Michael Jackson and Prince Al-Waleed - Disneyland Paris' biggest private stock-holder - created a company called Kingdom Entertainment and purchased 50% of Landmark Entertainment, giving the company a huge infusion of cash.
 Prince Al-Waleed had 45% and Michael had 5% of the shares.
 I remind you that Landmark is the famous company directed by Gary Goddard which created the Spider-Man ride at IOA and the Jurassic Park and Terminator 3D attractions at Universal Studios.

-Above: Michael Jackson and Prince Al Waleed during the press conference announcing the creation of Kingdom Entertainment Co.
-I've aded the video of this press conference at the end of the article.
+Above and video below: Michael Jackson and Prince Al Waleed during the 1996 press conference announcing the creation of Kingdom Entertainment Co.

 So, what had to happen happened, Michael asked Landmark if they could design a theme park, a real one, not only for him but a park where anybody could go, just like Disneyland.
 And this theme park would have been named Peter Pan's Neverland!
 Here is a bird's eye view of the park - please double-click on the image below to see it in big size.